 If you do not want your GMG to rust, even more, put a cover over it.

 If you’ve got a wifi-enabled grill, poor communication between your phone and the Green Mountain Grill can make it cause temperature control issues.
 This is why we recommend that if this happens to you then try shutting off both devices for about 15 seconds before starting back up again.
+This is especially the case if your green mountain grill not heating up is the problem

 If you have a wifi grilling machine like the ones from GMG or Weber, sometimes there are some problems with coupling because they use Bluetooth signals instead of wi-fi networks which means less chance of interference in signal strength.
 This however makes them more susceptible to other interference such as cell phones nearby on different frequencies.